tasha24-ux/Infosys_FranciseOps_AI/MILESTONE1/README.md

 Infosys Springboard Internship 7.0 – Milestone 1
-Secure User Authentication & Intelligent Analytics Portal 📋 Project Overview
+Secure User Authentication & Intelligent Analytics Portal Project Overview-
 Milestone 1 focuses on designing and deploying a secure, production-ready User Authentication Module integrated with a high-fidelity data visualization dashboard.
 Built as a Single-Page Application (SPA) using Streamlit, this architecture incorporates industry-standard security protocols, stateless session tracking, server-side validation rules, and an asynchronous multi-route identity recovery system.

 The application runs seamlessly in a cloud environment (Google Colab), securely utilizing hidden environment secrets and exposing the local instance to a public URL for evaluation.

-🚀 Core Features Built
+ Core Features Built-
 Secure Registration (Signup Page)

 Collects unique username, email, password, and security question mappings.